 6 Leading Types of IoT Wireless Tech and Their Best Use Cases

 The Internet of Things (IoT) starts with connectivity, but since IoT is a widely diverse and multifaceted realm, you certainly cannot find a one-size-fits-all communication solution.
-Continuing our discussion from last week on mesh and star topologies this week we’ll walk through the six most common types of IoT wireless technologies.
+Continuing our discussion on mesh and star topologies, in this article we’ll walk through the six most common types of IoT wireless technologies.

 Each solution has its strengths and weaknesses in various network criteria and is therefore best-suited for different IoT use cases.

 Low Power Wide Area Networks (LPWANs) are the new phenomenon in IoT.
 By providing long-range communication on small, inexpensive batteries that last for years, this family of technologies is purpose-built to support large-scale IoT networks sprawling over vast industrial and commercial campuses.